 Since then, membership in the NRRA has grown to include over 400 municipalities, individuals, and businesses in New Hampshire, Vermont, Massachusetts, Connecticut and Southern Maine.
 The NRRA is a member driven organization whose programs are designed and overseen by the members they serve.

 Every organization is only as good as its members, its governing board, and its staff.
-NRRA is very fortunate to have a growing list of active and participating members, and engaged and involved Board of Trustees and an incredibly dedicated staff.
+NRRA is very fortunate to have a growing list of active and participating members, and engaged and involved Board of Trustees (to learn more about our Board of Trustees click here) and an incredibly dedicated staff (meet our staff by clicking here).
 Working in concert to improve recycling at every level, these people donate hours of time and effort and go above and beyond to sustain the important work of recycling throughout the Northeast.
 From daily commodity movement, to educational outreach, to site assessments and technical assistance the entire NRRA team is proud to contribute its efforts and expertise to improve the waste diversion and recovery efforts across the board.
 Thank you to our members for all their active support by their membership and sharing their expertise.